arafatm/interview.system.design/book.system.design.interview.alex.xu.md

    not hosted by our servers.
 2. Internet Protocol (IP) address is returned to the browser or mobile app.
 In the example, IP address 15.125.23.214 is returned.
-3. Once the IP address is obtained, Hypertext Transfer Protocol (HTTP)  [(1) Hypertext Transfer Protocol](https://en.wikipedia.org/wiki/Hypertext_Transfer_Protocol) requests are sent directly to your web server.
+3. Once the IP address is obtained, Hypertext Transfer Protocol (HTTP) [1] requests are sent directly to your web server.
 4. The web server returns HTML pages or JSON response for rendering.

 ### traffic source